ArthurGareginyan/my-custom-functions/readme.txt

 == Changelog ==

+=  - Sep 6, 2021 =
+* Fixed: Strange behavior of the toggle switches (ON/OFF buttons) on the plugin settings page.
+(Thanks to Werner Krauß)

 = 4.50 - Jul 19, 2021 =
 * Maintenance: Ensure compatibility with upcoming WordPress 5.8.
 * Framework update: The CodeMirror library has been updated to the latest version v5.62.0.